isaacksdata/csort/docs/source/configurations.rst

             return self._age

 In this example class, we have two properties defined, ``name`` and ``age``.
-Csort can sort these methods in two ways:
+|project_name| can sort these methods in two ways:
 * According to the component sorting order

 * According to property groups